 3. Test Case development

 A TEST CASE can be defined as a set of variables with which is used by a tester to determine whether the system under test satisfies requirements and works correctly.
 The process of developing test cases can also help find problems in the requirements or design of an application.

 Who will write the test case?

 Usually, the Test case document will be developed by the testers.
 The test cases are written in such a way that it validates each requirement.

 The test case is based on what document?

 Test cases will be based on the requirement document (SRS- Software Requirement Specification) or in agile where we do not have proper requirement document the test case will be based on the User stories

 How do you identify Test cases?

 Ideally, for each requirement, there should be at least one test case.
-In Agile User Stories will be broken into tasks.
+In Agile User, Stories will be broken into tasks.
 Usually, there will be multiple test cases for each requirement/task.
-The mapping of the Test case to Requirement is called Traceability Matrix.
+The mapping of the Test case to Requirement is called the Traceability Matrix.